 Benefits of medical speech recognition software

-In short, dictation is faster than typing and doctors are short on time.
+In short, dictation is faster than typing, and doctors are short on time.

 Considerations when choosing a medical speech recognition software

 What features should you look for in medical speech recognition software?
+Here are five things to look for.

 First, you want software that’s easy and intuitive to start using,